phaserjs/phaser/README.md

 * Cache.getJSON will now return an Array if the `key` you provided points to an array instead of an Object (thanks @drhayes #2552 #2551)
 * Phaser.Matrix if passed a 0 value would consider it falsy, and replace it with the default by mistake.
 It now checks if the arguments are `undefined` or `null` and only then sets the defaults (thanks mmcs)
 * Group.createMultiple can now accept Arrays for both the `key` and `frame` arguments.
 This allows you to create multiple sprites using each key and/or frame in the arrays, which is a great and quick way to build diverse Groups.
 See the JSDocs for complete details and code examples.
+* The Game Object Bounds component has been updated so that it now provides setters for all of the properties, as well as getters.
+Previously `Sprite.left`, `Sprite.right`, `Sprite.top` and `Sprite.bottom` were read-only, but they are now available to be set as well, and take into consideration the anchor and scale of the Game Objects.

 ### Bug Fixes